 - Reporting on material changes in the condition and operations of the company are timely and up to date.

 The Payment Card Industry Data Security Standard (PCI-DSS) is a brief, pragmatic and very reasonable set of standards intended to guide financial institutions, retailers and other data processors in protecting data about credit cards and their owners.
-This document describes how identity management products from Hitachi ID Systems, Inc. can be used to help organizations comply with PCI-DSS.
+This document describes how identity management and access governance products from Hitachi ID Systems can be used to help organizations comply with PCI-DSS.

 Download Hitachi ID Systems documents about using the Hitachi ID Management Suite to comply with PCI-DSS